HISTORY OF EMERGENCY MANAGEMENT

 In April 2008 President Graves announced that TEMA had just provided $60,000 for catastrophic training for EMAT members.
 In May, TEMA Director Jim Bassham announced severe travel restraints had been imposed on state agencies, but that funding for training would be still be provided to EMAT.
 As it turned out, the funds would come from the Central United States Earthquake Consortium (CUSEC) to offset the state fund shortfall.
 In September a vote was passed to create the Lacey Suitor Award.
 A proposal was made to extend the President’s term to two years, but President Graves indicated that he did not intend to serve a full second term.

 President Graves was a close partner with TEMA during his time as president and received strong support from Director Bassham.
-Through project officer Donnie Smith (Executive Officer at TEMA), who then teamed up with the Military Department Legislative Liaison, James Dunn, information was provided to the Governor’s Office and to the legislature which shored up support of a new law to professionalize emergency management directors in Tennessee.
+Through project officer Donnie Smith (TEMA Executive Officer), who teamed up with the Military Department Legislative Liaison, James Dunn, information was provided to the Governor’s Office and to the legislature which shored up the Governor’s support of a new law to professionalize emergency management directors in Tennessee.
 President Graves met with State Representative Curtis Halford and provided important information regarding the needs of the state.
 Representative Halford then sponsored the proposed change, TEMA coordinated how the administration would work with the change, and the law became TCA 58-2-133 (later altered to TCA 58-2-127), defining the role of local emergency management directors, working for the mayor of the county, and most significantly requiring appointees to meet certain educational standards or to become qualified within two years.
 This was a significant step forward since many previous directors were appointed based purely upon political considerations and remained unqualified for the position.

 By 2008 the association had adopted a nine-point purpose statement in its Constitution and By-Laws that emphasized providing a professional association for planning, mitigation, response and recovery from natural and man-made disasters, an association to liaison with local, state and federal governments and agencies in order to promote a harmonious emergency management program, an association to promote channels of communication and mutual aid between political subdivisions, an association to encourage, support and assist industry in the emergency management effort, an association to support educational and training programs to increase efficiency and capability of people, an association to increase the awareness of the public and especially persons in positions of responsibility, an association to coordinate the efforts of its members in protecting lives and property and preserve the national security, an association to evaluate and disseminate experiences, judgments and actions of emergency management specialists, and finally, an association to form a closer relationship with emergency response personnel throughout the state and serve as a clearinghouse for ideas and suggestions.

-Officers would serve for only one year and consist of a President (at-large), a President-Elect, a Secretary/Treasurer and three Vice-Presidents, one from each region conforming to TEMA’s districts (or regions).
+It was further stated that officers would serve for only one year and consist of a President (at-large), a President-Elect, a Secretary/Treasurer and three Vice-Presidents, one from each region conforming to TEMA’s districts (or regions).
 At the end of a term, the President-Elect would become the President.
 The Secretary/Treasurer would be appointed by the President.
 When a vacancy occurred in the President’s position, the President-Elect would fill it automatically; when a vacancy occurred in the President-Elect, the Executive Committee would elect one of the vice-presidents; and a vacancy of the Secretary/Treasurer or a vice-president would be filled by appointment of the President.
 The President-Elect would perform the duties determined by the President and would chair the CEMP Committee.
 Other standing committees were formed, to include the Awards and Nominations Committee (chaired by a past president), Conference Site Committee, Constitution and By-Laws Committee, Legislative Committee, Membership Committee, Public Relations Committee, Training and Education Committee and CEMP Committee.
 Each chairman was to serve a year.

 Another individual award was established, the EMAT Achievement Award for excellence in job performance.
 Two media awards were established, one for print media, the other for broadcast media, for a truly outstanding job in assisting local emergency management activities.
 An EMAT Business and Industry Recognition Award was established for companies or their employees who support emergency management.

-President Rickey Graves called the Executive Board to order on May 13, 2008 in the TEMA Executive Board Room.
+President Graves called the Executive Board to order on May 13, 2008 in the TEMA Executive Board Room.

 General Bassham (TEMA) discussed the funding of emergency management at the State level and next year’s budget.
 He said that last week the Department of Personnel had passed down restrictions on travel in and out of the state.
 He explained that all “large group traveling” had been cancelled.
 He said that this would affect the seventy (70) people from TEMA planning to attend the conference.
-He said the association would still receive the $60,000 from CUSEC which is going to the conference.
+He said the association would still receive the $60,000 from CUSEC which will go to the conference.
 He stated that TEMA would shoot for sending ten (10) people to the conference and requested that we sit down and refigure the money for the conference (especially meals, rooms and the number of days of the conference).
 President Graves figured the reduction of funding would mean 1.7 rooms per county.

 President Graves’ briefing covered pending legislation and asked for suggestions.
 Secretary Simmons reminded everyone of the next EMAT Legislation Planning Committee meeting on May 19th.
 President Graves asked for people to email suggestions or try to attend the next meeting.